ahmadjaved18/jarvis/README.md

 Jarvis is a personal AI assistant built to feel fast, intelligent, and responsive.
 It combines conversational AI, voice interaction, real-time information access, and a custom Iron Man-inspired interface into a single assistant experience.

-Recently, Jarvis has been upgraded with a **speech-to-text voice input system using Whisper (faster-whisper + FastAPI)**.
-This allows users to speak directly into the assistant, where audio is converted into text and processed through the AI pipeline.

 It can understand commands, answer naturally, search for information, keep track of context, and respond through realistic voice output.
-The interface is designed to feel alive, with smooth visual transitions and live feedback.
+The interface is designed to feel alive, with smooth visual transitions and live feedback that make every interaction feel purposeful.

+Users can interact with Jarvis both by typing and by speaking through a built-in microphone, where speech is converted into text and processed through the same AI pipeline.

 ---